About USC Gould

 SSRN Author Page: Link

+Wood currently serves as a Commissioner on the California Fair Political Practices Commission, as well as on the Commission's Digital Transparency Task Force.
+From 2015 to 2017, she served on the Federal Bipartisan Campaign Finance Task Force.
 Before joining USC Gould, Wood clerked for the Honorable John T. Noonan, judge of the Court of Appeals for the Ninth Circuit.
-She also has consulted on good governance projects in association with USAID, World Bank, National Democratic Institute for International Affairs, and UNDP.
+She also has consulted on good governance projects in association with USAID, World Bank, National Democratic Institute for International Affairs and UNDP.

-Wood graduated summa cum laude from Austin College and earned her JD from Harvard Law School, where she was a senior editor of the Harvard International Law Journal.
-Concurrent with her law degree, Wood completed a MA in Law and Diplomacy, with a specific focus in development economics, at the Fletcher School of Law and Diplomacy, at Tufts University.
-In 2012, Wood earned a PhD in Political Science from the University of California, Berkeley.
+Wood holds a BA from Austin College, a JD from Harvard Law School, an MA in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, and a PhD in Political Science from the University of California, Berkeley.

 Works in Progress